 Report a problem on a public right of way

-Apply for a temporary closure, or apply to alter a route, or view the public registers to see what applications have already been made.
+Apply for temporary closure, or apply to alter a route, or view the public registers to see what applications have already been made.

 View current public rights of way notices.